alfredmed1387/HackerNewsAPICodingTest/README.md

 - All external calls to Hacker News use `HttpClientFactory` and async/await for efficiency.
 - SemaphoreSlim limits concurrent outbound requests for stability.
 - In-memory caching avoids redundant external API calls.
+- **Rate limiting ensures fair use of the API and avoids overwhelming external services.**
 - Logging is implemented at controller and service layers for observability.
 - Tests validate correctness and error handling paths.